OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.3 BDF port not bind to DPDK PMD mode

-Below error indicate the port driver is not settings to DPDK PMD mode, run nicctl.sh to config it.
+The following error indicates that the port driver is not configured to DPDK PMD mode.
+Please run nicctl.sh to configure it:

 ```bash
 ST: st_dev_get_socket, failed to locate 0000:86:20.0.
 Please run nicctl.sh